Melkhouly/lab5/README.md

 Exercise1:

-Create an Express Application to show table of invesotrs table by requesting the route : /invesotrs.

-invesotrs table as follows:
-[
+Create an Express Application that will accept a route /Inventors and display a table of inventors (using any template engine of your choice ) USE JSON data from file (inventors.json)
+Your application should run behind a proxy without revealing the framework names to clients your router should be case sensitive and strict
   {
     "first": "Albert",
     "last": "Einstein",